 When they reached land, Jesus had prepared a charcoal fire for the fish and provided bread; they had breakfast together.

 After breakfast, Jesus reinstated Peter (after his three-time denial of Jesus at the crucifixion) with the words, "Feed my sheep."
 (John 21:15-19)

-Inside this church, there is a large rock called the “Table of Christ (Latin: Mensa Christi) near the altar.
+Inside this church in Tabgha, there is a large rock called the “Table of Christ” (Latin: Mensa Christi) near the altar.
 This is where John 21 is believed to have taken place - where Jesus served His disciples a fish breakfast after waiting for them to land on the shore.

 I love that Jesus was on the shore waiting for His disciples.
-While I stood at this place, I closed my eyes and could hear the soft Galilee waves softly washing over the tiny dark shells and dark rocks there.
+While I stood at this place, I closed my eyes and could hear the soft waves of the Galilee gently washing over the tiny dark shells and rocks that covered the shore.
 I could imagine the sizzle of the pan as Jesus waited for the boat to bring in freshly caught fish.
 I could see a replica of a boat similar to one of that day.
 I could picture the smoke swirling up from the charcoal fire.
 I pictured Jesus waiting.
 Often I think about waiting so long for God to answer some of my prayers.
 However, I don’t often picture Jesus waiting for me.
 He is patient and waits for me - just as he enjoyed the morning by the fire waiting for His disciples.